 HIDDEN GEMS: DE George Selvie was USF's first I-A All-American and award winner (the Bill Willis Trophy, for best defensive end).
 DB Jerome Murphy would star for USF and play in the NFL.
 WR Amarri Jackson had a highlight reel for the ages against Louisville in 2005.
 RB Moise Plancher was a very good back who contributed a lot over his long career (he got a medical redshirt).

 OTHER CONTRIBUTORS: None.
 Everyone in this class was either a star or a bust.

 BUSTS: Hill played as a true freshman in 2005, but had to transfer to a juco for academic reasons.
 When Hill returned in 2007, Grothe had assumed command of the QB position.
 Hill was soon booted from USF anyway.
 He would finish his career at Division II Miles College.
-Anderson and DeArmas.
+Anderson and DeArmas never played for USF.
 Scholarship kicker Mike Benzer failed to win the starting job.